History of Asia: Korean Empire

-The 26th king of Joseon, Gojong changed the nation's name to Daehan Jeguk.
-It means the Korean Empire.
+By the Treaty of Shimonoseki article 1 of the first Sino-Japanese war, Korea was independented from China.
+The 26th king of Joseon, Gojong changed the nation's name to Daehan Jeguk (Korean Empire).
 And he also promoted himself as an emperor.
 The new empire accepted more western technology and strengthened military power.
-And Korean Empire was going to become a Neutral Nation.
+And Korean Empire was going to become a neutral nation.
 Unfortunately, in the Russo-Japanese war, Japan ignored this, and eventually Japan won against Russian Empire, and started to invade Korea.
 Japan first stole the right of diplomacy from Korean Empire illegally.
 But every western country ignored this invasion because they knew Japan became a strong country as they defeated Russian Empire.
 So emperor Gojong sent diplomats to a Dutch city known as The Hague to let everyone know that Japan stole the Empire's right illegally.
 But it was failed.
 Because the diplomats couldn't go into the conference room.
 Japan kicked Gojong off on the grounds that this reason.
 3 years after, In 1910, Korean Empire became a part of Empire of Japan.
 It was the first time ever after invasion of Han dynasty in 108 BC.

 Contemporary

 The European powers had control of other parts of Asia by the early 20th century, such as British India, French Indochina, Spanish East Indies, and Portuguese Macau and Goa.
 The Great Game between Russia and Britain was the struggle for power in the Central Asian region in the nineteenth century.
 The Trans-Siberian Railway, crossing Asia by train, was complete by 1916.
 Parts of Asia remained free from European control, although not influence, such as Persia, Thailand and most of China.
-In the twentieth century, Imperial Japan expanded into China and Southeast Asia during the World War II.
+In the 20th century, the Empire of Japan expanded into China and Southeast Asia during the Second Sino-Japanese War and World War II.
 After the war, many Asian countries became independent from European powers.
 During the Cold War, the northern parts of Asia were communist controlled with the Soviet Union and People's Republic of China, while western allies formed pacts such as CENTO and SEATO.
 Conflicts such as the Korean War, Vietnam War and Soviet invasion of Afghanistan were fought between communists and anti-communists.
 In the decades after the Second World War, a massive restructuring plan drove Japan to become the world's second-largest economy, a phenomenon known as the Japanese post-war economic miracle.
 The Arab–Israeli conflict has dominated much of the recent history of the Middle East.
 After the Soviet Union's collapse in 1991, there were many new independent nations in Central Asia.